Moving to Japan from the UK

 Driving License

-It is illegal to drive in Japan on your home license alone, so you must either procure an International Driving Permit or a Japanese license.
+It is illegal to drive in Japan on your home licence alone, so you must either procure an International Driving Permit or a Japanese licence.
 You can obtain an IDP in your home country before you travel.

-If you are relocating to Japan for longer than 12 months, it is a good idea to apply for a Japanese license.
-The process of converting your license is detailed by Lease Japan.
-You can do this with a valid home license held longer than 3 months at your nearest license office shortly after arrival.
+If you are relocating to Japan for longer than 12 months, it is a good idea to apply for a Japanese licence.
+The process of converting your licence is detailed by Lease Japan.
+You can do this with a valid home licence held longer than 3 months at your nearest licence office shortly after arrival.
 Other documentation required includes:

 Vehicle Insurance